 Today is the 28th of February and I have no specific black hero to honor: no former Congressman or actor, no general or football player; I could not pay proper respect to The Black Man with 28 individual entries in total fulfillment of my pledge.

 To the future me reading this one day: you know you held hate close to your heart while you walked this narrow path.
-And when you fell, when all you needed to do was let go of that hate and reach out to save yourself, you clasped your fingers tighter.
-You pulled hate nearer, the granite anchor on your chest, weighing you down into a lonely abyss of your own bile.
+And when you fell, when all you needed to do was let go of that hate and reach out to save yourself, you clasped your fingers tighter, you pulled hate nearer, the granite anchor on your chest, weighing you down into a lonely abyss of your own bile, slamming you face first into the unforgiving concrete.

 Which means there is only one thing left to do.